 You can get more information and follow the prompts by going to https://www.vaccines.nh.gov/

 Remember that you must keep your appointment for your first and second dose of vaccine.
-The limiting step right now is the states getting access to the vaccine so we do not want any doses to go wasted!
-As it stands it will likely take several weeks to vaccinate everyone in each phase/age-band.
+We do not want to waste any doses!

 Although severe allergic reactions (such as anaphylaxis) are very rare you may experience redness, soreness and swelling at the injection site, fever, headache, nausea and body aches after receiving the vaccine.
 These side effects are even more common and may be more severe after the second dose so plan for this possibility.
 Most symptoms subside within 48 hours.

 After being vaccinated you will still be required to wear a mask, wash your hands frequently and physically distance.
-Although you will likely have protection from severe illness from COVID-19 you may still be able to be a carrier and spreader of the disease.
-Once a large percentage of the population is vaccinated than we may see a return to what we think of as normalcy.
+Quarantine after exposure or travel is no longer required for those two weeks post vaccination.
+If you develop COVID symptoms quarantine is still required and testing is encouraged.
+Once a large percentage of the population is vaccinated, then we may see a return to what we think of as normalcy.

-- Asymptomatic at Springfield Health Center – State of Vermont COVID-19 Pop-Up Testing:
+Asymptomatic Testing at Springfield Health Center sent to State of Vermont COVID-19 CIC Testing Lab.

 Please call 802-886-8902 to schedule an appointment for symptomatic testing.